aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/is_image/_index.md

 ﻿---
+title: ShapeBase.is_image property
+linktitle: is_image property
-title: is_image property
+articleTitle: is_image property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns ``True`` if this shape is an image shape."
+description: "ShapeBase.is_image property.
+Returns ``True`` if this shape is an image shape."
 type: docs
 weight: 280
 url: /python-net/aspose.words.drawing/shapebase/is_image/